Prevention Of Substance Use Disorders

 The act requires an insurance carrier (carrier) that provides prescription drug benefits to provide coverage, beginning January 1, 2022, for at least one atypical opioid that is approved by the federal food and drug administration (FDA) for the treatment of acute or chronic pain at the lowest cost-sharing tier of the carrier's formulary with no requirement for step therapy or prior authorization and to not require step therapy for any additional FDA-approved atypical opioids.

 The act precludes a carrier that has a contract with a physical therapist, occupational therapist, or acupuncturist from:

-The bill precludes a carrier that has a contract with a physical therapist, occupational therapist, or acupuncturist from prohibiting the physical therapist, occupational therapist, or acupuncturist from, or penalizing the physical therapist, occupational therapist, or acupuncturist for, providing a covered person information on the amount of the covered person's financial responsibility for the covered person's physical therapy, occupational therapy, or acupuncture services or from requiring the physical therapist, occupational therapist, or acupuncturist to charge or collect a copayment from a covered person that exceeds the total charges submitted by the physical therapist, occupational therapist, or acupuncturist.
-The commissioner is required to take action against a carrier that the commissioner determines is not complying with these prohibitions ( section 3 ).
+- Prohibiting the physical therapist, occupational therapist, or acupuncturist from, or penalizing the physical therapist, occupational therapist, or acupuncturist for, providing a covered person information on the amount of the covered person's financial responsibility for the covered person's physical therapy, occupational therapy, or acupuncture services; or

 Current law limits an opioid prescriber from prescribing more than a 7-day supply of an opioid to a patient who has not had an opioid prescription within the previous 12 months unless certain conditions apply, and this prescribing limitation is set to repeal on September 1, 2021.
-The bill continues the prescribing limitation indefinitely ( sections 4 through 10 ).
+The act continues the prescribing limitation indefinitely.